Five Wedding Traditions That May Still Need Adjusting Post Pandemic

 With these uncertain times of Covid-19 many engaged couples have had to adjust their wedding plans.
 From changing the wedding date, the number of people on the guest list, even the venue, the rules have been changing frequently over the last year.
-Unfortunately, couples may also have to consider Five Wedding Traditions That May Need Adjusting again 2022, especially those that may add risk to the health and safety of their guests.
+Unfortunately, couples may also have to consider Five Wedding Traditions That May Need Adjusting Post Pandemic, especially those that may add risk to the health and safety of their guests.

 The Receiving Line has been a long time custom for the newlyweds to greet and thank their guests for coming to the wedding and for the guests to congratulate the newlywed couple.
 One of the key rules for safety during Covid-19 is “Social Distancing”.
 Instead of the traditional receiving line couples may consider a “gesture line”.
 In short: no hugs or cheek kisses, but maybe wave, a verbal exchange of congratulations or thank you, and air kisses from a safe distance.

 Dancing, perhaps one of the most loved parts of a wedding celebration has recently, been a big NO for Covid-19 weddings.
-Hopefully with a little resourcefulness dancing will be back in 2022.
+Hopefully with a little resourcefulness dancing will be back.
 Outdoor weddings mean more room for a larger dance area and social distance dancing.
 Another idea may be to leave a larger distance between tables to allow people to dance near their tables with people in their own household.

 The bouquet toss is a long-time tradition.
 Instead of having a tight gathering of people to catch the bouquet, perhaps the bride can present the bouquet to a pre-selected person, a sister or maybe a best friend.